 8. Honfleur, Normandy

-Honfleur is a small port town with a population of under 10,000 people.
+Honfleur is a small french beach town with a population of under 10,000 people.
 It’s located where the Seine River and the English Channel meet.

 The Vieux-Bassin (the old harbor) of Honfleur is known for being the subject of artists like Claude Monet.
 The 16th to 18th-century townhouses and 15th-century churches are admired by all visitors.